Using Differential Authentication and "From" Email Addresses with PHPMailer

 Command Description

-$mail = new PHPMailer(true); Creates a new instance of the PHPMailer class, enabling exceptions.
+$mail = new PHPMailer(true); Enables exceptions and creates a new instance of the PHPMailer class.

 $mail->SMTPAuth = true; Enables SMTP authentication.